theblackwidower/MidnightStarshineBot/README.md

 This file should contain the following code:
 ```
 DISCORD_TOKEN=[Insert Bot Token here]
+ERROR_LOG=[Full path to where you want the error log to be]
+DATABASE_LOCATION=[Full path to SQLite Database]
 ```
 Insert the token in the appropriate location.
 (Don't include the brackets.)

+Also, select a location for the error log to be written to, and enter the full path in the file as well.

 You'll need to install Python 3.7+.